 ACKNOWLEDGMENTS:

-This work was supported in part by National Science Foundation grant 1739308 and by the Air Force Office of Science Research grant number FA9550-18-1-0199. γPNA sequences were a generous gift from Dr. Tumul Srivastava of Trucode Gene Repair, Inc. We would like to thank Dr. Erik Winfree and Dr. Rizal Hariadi for their helpful conversations on DNA Design Toolbox MATLAB code.
+This work was supported in part by National Science Foundation grant 1739308, NSF CAREER grant 1944130 and by the Air Force Office of Science Research grant number FA9550-18-1-0199. γPNA sequences were a generous gift from Dr. Tumul Srivastava of Trucode Gene Repair, Inc. We would like to thank Dr. Erik Winfree and Dr. Rizal Hariadi for their helpful conversations on DNA Design Toolbox MATLAB code.
 We would also like to thank Joseph Suhan, Mara Sullivan and the Center for Biological Imaging for their assistance in the collection of TEM data.

 DISCLOSURES: